PaulRedko/js-study/README_s05-arrays.md

 // nums -> 44
 // otherNums ->45 - still remains the same, because the number data is stored in memory.

-with Array storing is different.
+Reference type - with Array storing is different.
 Variable when created, does not store data in memory, it stores the link/reference to the data in memory - it is called Reference Type Variable.
 So in this case, when saving an array we save the link and reuse the link to the memory storage.

 let nums = [45];
 let otherNums = nums;